karunakaryadav/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+a list of your favorite things.
+- 🐱
+- 🐶
+- 💻
+- 🐃
+- 🐚

+In order, there are my favorite of games:
+ 1. Cricket
+ 2. Vollyball
+ 3. football
+ 4. Kabaddi